StunlockStudios/battlerite-docs/source/receivingresponses/receivingresponses.rst

 * a single [resource object][resource objects], a single [resource identifier object], or ``null``
 * an array of [resource objects], an array of [resource identifier objects][resource identifier object], or an empty array ``([])``

-For example, the following primary data is a single resource object:

-The following primary data is a single [resource identifier object] that references the same resource:
+For example, the following primary data is a single resource object.
+It's primary data is a single [resource identifier object] that references the same resource.
 A logical collection of resources will always be represented as an array, even if it only contains one item or is empty.

-**Javascript**

 .. code-block:: javascript

+  //Javascript:

   {
     "data": {